stackbit-projects/silvestru-site-f4da8/index.md

       coherent pitch here.
     content: >
       Look, I swear I've done this before.
-There's many things I can do for money (using words).
+There's many things I can do for money (with words).
 Depends on what you need.
 How about you view my services?
     actions:
       - label: View Services